-- Pause: This parameter is used to specify the number of milliseconds that the driver will wait before processing the next command.
-Any value between 10 and 1000 ms (in 10 ms increments) can be selected. - Description: This parameter is used to enter notations that will be displayed next to the command type in the Transaction View.
+- Pause: This parameter specifies the number of milliseconds that the driver will wait before processing the next command.
+Any value between 10 and 1000 milliseconds can be selected (in increments of 10). - Description: This parameter specifies notations that will be displayed next to the command type in the Transaction View.
 Although descriptions are optional, they can also be very helpful when reviewing the transaction definition later.